f9micro/f9-kernel/README.md

 Quick Start
 ===========

-The currentt hardware board F9 Microkernel support is STM32F4DISCOVERY based on ARM Cortex-M4, but F9 should work well on any STM32F40x microcontroller.
+The current hardware board F9 Microkernel supports is STM32F4DISCOVERY based on ARM Cortex-M4, but F9 should work well on any STM32F40x microcontroller.

 Building F9 Microkernel requires an arm-none-eabi- toolchain with Cortex-M4